Foot, leg, and ankle swelling

 What to Expect at Your Office Visit

-Your doctor will take a medical history and do a thorough physical examination, paying special attention to your heart, lungs, abdomen, lymph nodes, legs, and feet.
+Your provider will take a medical history and do a thorough physical examination, paying special attention to your heart, lungs, abdomen, lymph nodes, legs, and feet.

 - What body parts swell?
 Your ankles, feet, legs?
 Above the knee or below?